diegojromerolopez/geryon-fs/README.md

 - [x] Create config format and allow credentials from there.
 - [ ] Include some encryption.
 - [ ] Include some content checksum.
-- [ ] Make docker image with tests.
-- [ ] IC in some server that offers free minutes.
 - [ ] Measure performance.